cloudfoundry/docs-bosh/content/recover.md

 BOSH provides the `create-recovery-plan` and `recover` CLI commands to repair IaaS resources used by a specific deployment.
 The underlying machinery is very similar to [Cloud Check](cck.md), with several exceptions:

 1. There is a 2-step process: `create-recovery-plan` scans the deployment for problems and then prompts the user to generate a recovery plan, which is saved to a file.
-The `recover` consumes that file.
+The `recover` command consumes that file.
 1. Resolutions to problems are selected by instance group and problem type.
 The `cloud-check` command asks for a resolution for each particular problem.
 1. When generating a recovery plan, `max_in_flight` can be overriden per instance group.
 This can be handy to speed deployment recovery.
 The `cloud-check` command uses the `max_in_flight` values in the deployment manfiest.